 A recent hospitalization or medical procedure could be the cause of why an older adult would fall out of bed.
 Safety measures, such as bed rails, are commonly taken in hospitals to keep patients safe, but the danger of falling from bed re-emerges when the patient returns home.
 Many hospitals do not incorporate fall risk as part of their discharge practices for elderly patients, so provider support may be lacking when they go home after a hospitalization.
 It’s important for family members and caretakers to be aware of the danger of falling from bed and take preventative measures.

 Some common high-risk medical events that could lead to a fall is a stroke, heart attack or cardiovascular disease.
 There are 43.7 million adults over 60 that suffer from cardiovascular disease (CVD).
 Studies show that 60% of patients hospitalized for CVD are at an elevated risk for falling within 180 days of diagnosis.
+Check out tips for making time to exercise to ward off health issues.

 Prescription Drug Changes or New Prescriptions